andrew40404/Installing-Kube-State-Metrics-on-IBM-Cloud/README.md

 ![kube state metrics doc_html_72496e6b0b2c820d](https://user-images.githubusercontent.com/5286796/106394846-cf08e900-6424-11eb-9371-8bcd87fb91c5.png)

 - Choose Single or Multizone.
 In single zone, your data is only kept on the	datacenter.
-On the other hand with Multizone, it is distributed to multiple zones, thus safer in an unforeseen zone failure.
+On the other hand with Multizone, it is distributed to multiple zones,thus safer in an unforeseen zone failure.

 - If you wish to use Multizone, please set up your account with VRF